dumberjs/dumber-module-loader/README.md

 * Mimic Node.js module resolving behaviour so dumber bundler can do less work.
   - `require('foo/bar')` could load module `foo/bar`, `foo/bar.js`, `foo/bar.json`, `foo/bar/index.js`, or `foo/bar/index.json`.
   - if there is a `package.json` file in folder `foo/bar/`, it can load file `foo/bar/resolved/main.js`, dumber will build an alias `foo/bar/index` to `foo/bar/resolved/main.js`.
-  - we skipped `foo/bar.node` and `foo/bar/index.node` because them are binary file only works in Node.js.
 * Two name spaces: `user` (default, for local source file) and `package` (for npm packages and local packages).
   - module in `user` space can acquire `user` or `package` modules.
   - module in `package` space can only acquire `package` modules.
   - both `user` and `package` space can contain module with the same id.
 This is designed to avoid local `src/util.js` over-shadowing Node.js core module `util`.
 * Full support of Node.js circular dependencies (for packages like [yallist](https://github.com/isaacs/yallist), note yallist 3.0.3 has removed circular dependency).
 * Besides normal plugin, we support ext plugin which targets ext name.
-  - by default, dumber-module-loader ships with ext plugins for json/html/svg/css/wasm (wasm TBD).
+  - by default, dumber-module-loader ships with ext plugins for json/html/svg/css/wasm (do not yet support wasm importObjects).
   - all ext plugins should resolve the underneath content using one of our three predefined plugins: `text!`, `json!`, and `raw!`.
   - `text!some.fie` will resolve to the text content of the file, at runtime it uses fetch API `reponse.text()` to get the content.
   - `json!some.fie` will resolve to the parsed json, at runtime it uses fetch API `reponse.json()` to parse the content.